mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

    for waking up the mind, e.g. standing meditation, a deep breath, systemic muscle contractions, or a splash of cold water.

+Commentary:

+1. When using fire kasina, one technique to help overcome gross distraction is "rating" the quality of the afterimage (I use a scale of 0 - 3) as it fades, one rating at the end of each breath.

 ### Fourth Interlude - The Moments of Consciousness Model:

 *  In the "moments of consciousnes model", experience is composed of a